mnemoli/LnzLive/GUIDE.md

 Click a ball to select it and show a 3D gizmo.

 Use the gizmo arrows to drag in a given axis.
+Move the mouse left and right regardless of what axis is selected.
+(Will be improved at some point...)

 Projected balls will automatically update if the base ball is dragged.